M.S. in Dietetics and Nutrition for Pre-Professionals

 - At least 80% of alumni who respond to a survey will indicate they felt at least “competent” for entry-level practice as a RDN in their first dietetics-related position.

-- At least 50% of UAA FG graduates who respond to a survey will report they remained in Alaska for a minimum of one year to work as an RDN upon graduation.
+- At least 50% of alumni who respond to a survey will report they remained in Alaska, for one year, to work as an RDN upon graduation.

 Requirements and Process to Become a Registered Dietitian Nutritionist (RDN)